bejerano-lab/percomorphCONDELs/README.md

 >
 > *OR*
 >
-> Download and decompress a tarball of pre-generated files from [zenodo tbd]; place these files in `processedInputs/filterBEDs`
+> Download and decompress a tarball of pre-generated files from https://doi.org/10.5281/zenodo.7140839; place these files in `processedInputs/filterBEDs`
-> Download and decompress a tarball of pre-generated files from [zenodo tbd]; place these files in `pickOrthoChains`
+> Download and decompress a tarball of pre-generated files from https://doi.org/10.5281/zenodo.7140839; place these files in `pickOrthoChains`

 **5. Acquire whole-genome pairwise alignments to the reference assembly**